JamesTheGiblet/wheelie/docs/calibration/CALIBRATION_QUICK_START.md

 ### 1. Physical Preparation

 - Place robot on flat surface with 1+ meter clearance
-- Ensure wall or obstacle is 20cm-2m away for ToF targeting
+- Ensure a wall or obstacle is 20cm-2m in front of the robot for ToF (VL53L0X) targeting (Rear ultrasonic sensor is used for backup and safety, not for calibration)
-- Verify all connections (especially encoders on pins 5 & 34)
+- Verify all connections (especially encoders: Right on GPIO 5, Left on GPIO 33)
 - Fully charge batteries

 ### 2. Initial Power-On